thegerrit/data_science/tutorial/README.md

 ## Scoring Rubric (50 Points)

 * Professionalism: Are the slides well constructed?
-Are the graphs labeled and clear.
+Are the graphs labeled and clear?
 * Organization: Was the talk clearly organized?
-Did you explain where your data came from, why the question was important, and what the outcomes are.
+Did you explain where your data came from, why the question was important, and what the outcomes are?
 You should address each stage of the DataScience LifeCycle in this talk.
 * Motivation: Does the talk make the reader believe the topic is important (a) in general and (b) with respect to data science?

 ---